-The hole after the extracted tooth serves as a good fixture point for the implant (screw), which is carefully installed within and left for the surrounding gum tissue to absorb in a natural manner.
-The so-called abutment is necessary in order to secure the implant and enable its uncovering in the future.
-When the gum tissue heals properly, usually in about 3 up to 6 months’ time, the implantologist uncovers the screw and can finally attach the crowns to the implant, finalizing the whole procedure.
-Installing dental implants is the safest of all medical surgeries, it’s been performed for over 50 years now all over the world, so don’t stress out.
-When installed, no one will differentiate your own natural teeth from the implant, unless you love coffee and cigarettes too much!
+The hole after the extracted tooth serves as a good fixture point for the implant (screw), which is carefully installed within and left for the surrounding bone and gum tissue to heal The so-called abutment is necessary in order to secure the implant and enable its uncovering in the future.
+When the bone and gum tissue heals properly, usually in about 3 up to 6 months’ time, the implantologist uncovers the screw and can finally attach the crowns to the implant, finalizing the whole procedure.
+Dental implants are claimed to be a safe medical surgery with a high success rate. it’s been performed for over 50 years now all over the world, so don’t stress out.
+When installed, implants are hard to differentiate from your own natural teeth from the implant, unless you love coffee and cigarettes too much!
 Then, the rest of your natural teeth will start to fade in colour – all except for the custom-made crown.
 The whole procedure, from installing the screw to mounting the crowns, requires at least 3/4 visits at a clinic and 3-6 months of time in order to finalize it, but believe me, it’s way riskier if you try to do it faster.

 There are many different types of dental implants which differ in quality, methods of implantation and cost of production.
 When it comes to dental implants’ brands some of the best are Nobel Biocare, Straumann, Dentsply Sirona, Zimmer Biomet, and MIS.
 Employing one of the brands of dental implants solely by a clinic means operating only on the basis of one implant system with its specific procedures and requirements.
 Some of these implant brands are especially suitable for the weak jawbone, others yet offer the so-called mini-implants with small screws for a cheaper price.